Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

 Considering the computational limits, we have the core network setting of $N=1000, K=2, \phi=0, \mu_{in}=0.5, \sigma_{in}=1, \mu_{out}=0, \sigma_{out}=\sqrt{2}$, where $N$ is the number of nodes in the network, $K$ the number of layers in the network, $\phi$ the edge overlap parameter between the layers, and $\mu_{in}$ (resp. $\mu_{out}$) and $\sigma_{in}$ (resp. $\sigma_{out}$) are the mean and standard deviation parameters of the log-normal distribution that we use to generate the in-degree (resp. out-degree) sequence for each layer of the network.
 For a multilayer network with $\phi=0$, we independently generate each layer using the directed configuration model.
 For each directed edge $(i,j)$ that exists on layer $k$ in the network, we generate its edge transmission rate $\alpha_{ij}^k$ by sampling uniformly from $(0.01, 1)$.

-Beyond the core setting, we also generate networks of varied density, size, number of layers, and layer overlap, specifically under the four sets of settings below (parameters that are same as in the core setting are omitted):
+Beyond the core setting, we also generate networks of varied density, size, number of layers, and layer overlap, specifically under the four sets of settings below (parameters that have the same values as in the core setting are omitted):

 \begin{enumerate} \item Varied network density: \begin{enumerate} \item $\mu_{in}=0, \sigma_{in}=1, \mu_{out}=0, \sigma_{out}=1$ \item $\mu_{in}=1, \sigma_{in}=1, \mu_{out}=0, \sigma_{out}=\sqrt{3}$ \end{enumerate} \item Varied network size: $N=2000, N=4000$ \item Varied number of layers: $K=3, K=4, K=5$ \item Varied layer overlap: $\phi=1, \phi=0.5$ \end{enumerate}